obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 ---

-In this guide, you'll enable [[Introduction to Obsidian Sync|Obsidian Sync]] for your vault.

-> [!hint] Remote vaults and local vaults
-> In this guide, you'll create a new [[Local and remote vaults|remote vault]] and connect it to an existing local vault.
-You don't need to create a new local vault to use Obsidian Sync.
+In this guide, you'll create a new [[Local and remote vaults|remote vault]] and connect it to an existing local vault.
+You don't need to create a new, empty local vault to use Obsidian Sync for this purpose.

 ## Prerequisites